shinyquagsire23/monado/doc/changes/auxiliary/mr.1862.md

-a/vive: Refactor documentation and move VID and PID defines here.
+vive: Refactor documentation and move VID and PID defines here.